Reflective modular forms on lattices of prime level: Applications

 \begin{proof} Let $M$ be the unique class of $\II_{12,2}(3^{+7})$.
 We have constructed a strongly reflective cusp form $F$ of weight $12$ for $\Orth^+(M)$.
 Let $L$ be a class of $\II_{10,0}(3^{+7})$.
 Then $M\cong 2U\oplus L$.
 By Theorem \ref{Prop:Jacobi}, the root system $R(L)$ is not empty, otherwise $F$ has a norm zero Weyl vector at the one-dimensional cusp related to $L$.
 Thus $R(L)$ is a root system of rank $10$.
 Since $R(L)$ has only $2$- and $6$-reflections, it is a direct sum of some irreducible components of types $G_2$, $R$ and $R(3)$, where $R$ is a root system of $ADE$-type.
 All irreducible components of $R(L)$ have the same Coxeter number defined as the constant $C$ in the identity of type \eqref{eq:two}.
 The Coxeter numbers of $G_2$, $R$ and $R(3)$ are respectively $4$, $h_0$ and $h_0/3$, where $h_0$ is the usual Coxeter number of $R$.
 Let $a$ and $b$ be the number of $2$-roots and $6$-roots in $R(L)$, respectively.
 By \eqref{eq:one}, we have

 which follows $b=7a$ and $h=a/3$, where $h$ is the Coxeter number of $R(L)$.
-By direct calculations, there are two possibilities $R(L)=E_6(3)\oplus 2G_2$ or $A_3\oplus D_7(3)$.
-It is easy to see that the two root systems have a unique even overlattice of determinant $3^7$ and level $7$ respectively.
+By direct calculation, there are exactly two possibilities $R(L)=E_6(3)\oplus 2G_2$ or $A_3\oplus D_7(3)$.
+It is easy to see that the two root systems have a unique even overlattice of determinant $3^7$ and level $3$ respectively.
 We then complete the proof. \end{proof}

+\textbf{Acknowledgements} The work was done when the author was a postdoc at the Max Planck Institute for Mathematics in Bonn.
+The author thanks the institute for its hospitality and financial support.
+The author was also supported by the Institute for Basic Science (IBS-R003-D1).
+The author thanks Valery Gritsenko for helpful discussions and the two referees for valuable comments.